aws-controllers-k8s/community/docs/design/proposals/ackctl/adopt-by-tags.md

 sub-resources that carry no tags of their own (`route53:RecordSet`, `kms:Grant`, `efs:MountTarget`) — and are adopted individually by hand instead.

+### 4.2 How the Tagging API names resource types

+The type filter cannot be derived from the ARN grammar's resource label, and getting it wrong is silent. `GetResources` accepts almost any well-formed `service:type` string — measured, including `notaservice:notatype` — and rejects only malformed syntax.
+A wrong filter therefore returns zero results, indistinguishable from an account with no such resources.

+Two shapes were measured against real resources, and both differ from the grammar:

+**The type is the ARN's resource path with identifier segments removed.** For apigateway, `/apis/{id}` is `apigateway:apis` and `/apis/{id}/stages/{name}` is `apigateway:apis/stages`; the grammar's singular `api` and `stage` match nothing.
+This rule also reproduces `eks:nodegroup`, `rds:db` and `dynamodb:table`, so it may be general — but only 31 filters can currently be verified, and changing all 207 at once would risk a silent regression.
+The remaining apigateway filters are set by the rule and marked as derived in the override table.

+**Some services are indexed only at service granularity.** A `wafv2` IP set is returned by the bare `wafv2` filter and by none of `wafv2:ipset`, `wafv2:regional/ipset`, `wafv2:global/ipset` or `wafv2:ip-set`.
+A bare service filter would work for discovery but over-matches every other kind in that service, and nothing yet distinguishes an expected over-match from a genuine resolution failure, so those kinds are unsupported.

+A parent kind's filter can over-match its children even when correct: `apigateway:apis` returns stages as well as APIs.
+The resolver rejects the extras by template, so nothing wrong is emitted, but they appear as skips on stderr.

 ---

 ## 5. Rollout: releasing the CLI as resources land upstream